Arthritis of the big toe (Hallux Rigidus)

 What is Hallux Rigidus?

-Hallux Rigidus happens when your toe joints become rigid due to arthritis, causing pain and swelling.
+Hallux Rigidus happens when your toe joints become rigid due to arthritis.
+This causes pain and swelling.
 Arthritis happens when the lining of the bones in your joint become damaged.

 What causes Hallux Rigidus?